Hyle-org/devhub-hyle/docs/introduction.md

 [Hylé](https://hyle.eu/) is the new-generation base layer for the era of unchained applications.

+An unchained application runs offchain and settles onchain.
+It benefits from the Web2 user experience and the security of Web3.

 ## Why choose Hylé

 - Native zero-knowledge proof verification on our sovereign L1: we're fast and lean.